Craig Charles

-Craig Joseph Charles (born 11 July 1964) is an English actor, comedian, television and radio presenter.
-He is best known for his roles as Dave Lister in the science fiction sitcom Red Dwarf and Lloyd Mullaney in the soap opera Coronation Street.
+Craig Joseph Charles (born 11 July 1964) is an English actor, comedian, presenter and DJ.
+He is best known for his roles as Dave Lister in the science fiction sitcom Red Dwarf and Lloyd Mullaney in the soap opera Coronation Street (2005–2015).
 He presented the gladiator-style game show Robot Wars from 1998 to 2004, and narrated the comedy endurance show Takeshi's Castle.
 As a DJ, he appears on BBC Radio 6 Music.

 Charles first appeared on television as a performance poet, which led to minor presenting roles.
 After finding fame in Red Dwarf, he regularly featured on national television with celebrity appearances on many popular shows while he continued to host a wide variety of programmes.
 From 2017 to 2022, Charles hosted The Gadget Show for Channel 5.
 His acting credits include playing inmate Eugene Buffy in the ITV drama The Governor, and leading roles in the British films Fated and Clubbing to Death.
-He has toured the UK extensively as a stand-up comedian.

 Charles has hosted The Craig Charles Funk and Soul Show on BBC radio since 2002, and performs DJ sets at numerous clubs and festivals, nationally and internationally.
 In September 2015, he left Coronation Street after ten years of acting, to film new episodes of Red Dwarf and to continue his BBC Radio 6 Music and BBC Radio 2 broadcasting.

 Early life

 Craig Joseph Charles was born in Liverpool on 11 July 1964, the son of a Guyanese father and Irish mother.
 He grew up on the Cantril Farm housing estate with his older brother, Dean (died 2014), and two other brothers, Jimmy and Emile.
-He attended West Derby Comprehensive School followed by Childwall Hall College of Further Education, studying A-levels in History, Government & Politics, English Literature, and General Studies.
+He attended West Derby Comprehensive School followed by Childwall Hall College of Further Education, studying A-levels in History, Government & Politics, English Literature and General Studies.
 He won a national competition run by The Guardian newspaper for a poem he wrote when he was 12 years old.
 Upon leaving school, Charles spent time working in a studio at Central Hall on Renshaw Street in Liverpool.